Posted: 05 Mar 2019 Contributor: Therese Palmere

 Combined, Amazon and Google have sold over 27 million voice-enabled devices in the United States alone.
-ComScore believes that by 2020, voice search will rise to 50% of all searches, and Gartner predicts that by the same time, 30% of all searches will be done without a screen.
-Voice search and voice tech is slowly becoming a more prominent force in today’s digital age because it’s a hands-free way users can interact and engage with the internet.
+Current research also shows that 41 percent of adults utilize voice search at least once every day.
+Voice search and voice tech are slowly becoming a more prominent force in today’s digital age because it’s a hands-free way users can interact and engage with the internet.

 Read More About: How to Optimize Your Website for Voice Search

 This advanced tech allows consumers to feel more comfortable when interacting with businesses on voice-enabled platforms.
 Through the use of natural language capabilities, Google Duplex allows users to feel more at ease.
 In fact, 41% of users who own a voice-activated smart speaker say that conversing with it feels like they’re talking to a friend.

 Of the smart speakers on the market, the popular Amazon Echo series is one that also boasts natural speech processing.
 These speakers have over 50,000 skills, works with 20,000 devices, and are used by 3,500 brands worldwide.
 Apart from users, businesses are beginning to understand the power and potential of voice-enabled devices.
 The sheer user base number is an indication that this technology is becoming standard for users across the globe.
 This is why, as a digital marketer, it’s important to understand how to use voice technology for business and how to optimize Google Ads for voice search.

 Voice search technology is speech recognition software that gives people the ability to search by saying their query out loud, rather than simply typing it into the search field on Google or any other search box.

 It essentially encompasses an open-domain short keyword query to gather any information on the web.
 Alexa, Siri, and Google Voice search are just some of the voice assistants that enable voice searches.